 Of course, you’d hope that with these brands providing lessons in how not to do marketing, you’ll never find yourself having to fend off a social media backlash, but what can seem like a good idea in the isolation of the meeting room can quickly turn out to be anything but when executed.

-Here are four of the biggest business gaffes of 2018 so far – plus what we can learn from them:
+Here are four of the biggest business gaffes of 2018 so far – plus what we can learn from them in terms of business strategy:

 1. Burger King: Get pregnant, get burgers (Original story)